Todd-Werelius/grunt-ensure/README.md

 #### options.production
 Type: `Object`
+Required: `Yes`

 The production block tells ensure how to find production files and how to normalize the directory and file names so that they can be matched against best practice file names.
-The options.production block is shared among all targets unless it is overridden in a target scope
+The ensure `options.production` block is shared among all targets unless it is overridden in `option.production` at the target scope.

 ```javascript
 production : {